pavlovdog/4337-beacon-proxy/README.md

 This repo contains a set of Solidity smart contracts for implementing smart accounts, compatible with both beacon proxy pattern and ERC4337.

 Made by [fastfourier.eth](https://warpcast.com/fastfourier.eth).
-Thanks to [John Rising](https://twitter.com/johnrising_) for helping me in figuring out the rules and the limits of ERC4337.
+Thanks to [John Rising](https://twitter.com/johnrising_) and [Hazim Jumali](https://twitter.com/hazimj_) for helping me in figuring out the rules and the limits of AA bundler.

 ## Overview